Strings

 glosub_array

-glosub_array( string, search, replace )
+glosub_array( string, search_array, replace_array )

-Works like glosub(), but search and replace are arrays that are iterated through, each value in the search array found in the string is replaced by the corresponding replace array value.
+Works like glosub(), but search_array and replace_array are iterated through, each value in search_array found in the string is replaced by the corresponding value in replace_array

-• string = the target array
+• string = the target

 indexof